pearsonca/scala-commsim/index.md

 context and variation.
 For those phenomena, lumping elements into the same categorical types can be an unreliable assumption.

-One such questionable application is *dark networks* - the social network representation of covert groups, often used as a means to model criminal organizations.
-By focusing on the network reduction of these groups and associated network metrics, we may forget that the network is not the phenomena.
+One such questionable application is *dark networks*, the social network representation of covert groups, which are often used as a means to model criminal organizations, and then predict which individuals make the best subjects for close observation or intervention.
+By focusing on the network reduction of these groups and associated network metrics, we may forget that the network is a convenient representation and is not in fact the phenomena itself.

 The phenomena is the interactions between and individual changes in the members of that covert enterprise over the life of their collaboration, and the effect those have internal and external to that organization.
 Indeed, these are the observations we actually make - not some network - and the outcomes we actually care to understand.
 Further complicating such a treatment, these groups exist as foreground alongside a background population, with the populations largely indistinguishable.
+All of those concerns imply that mis-prediction by overzealous application of network analysis could lead to erroneous action, and assorted negative consequences, *e.g.* waste of resources, failure to counter threats, creation of new threats via mis-identified individuals.

 We should expect that representing such groups as a concise set of equations is an implausible task, and as such we propose that concise mathematical models are